Public Services and Procurement Canada Code of conduct

 The Code of Conduct incorporates our responsibilities under the Values and Ethics Code for the Public Sector (VECPS), the PSPC Statement of Values and Guiding Principles, the PSPC Standards of Conduct and the PSPC Statement on Conflict of Interest and Post-Employment, which are consistent with our culture and our unique roles and duties.
 The Code of Conduct also supports the Department's People Management Philosophy and Our Commitments; it is to be used to help guide how we work and interact with each other.

-The Code of Conduct is intended to serve as a compass and points us in the right direction as we seek to incorporate high standards, values and integrity into our everyday actions and decisions.
-By living our values and working in accordance with our code of conduct, not only do we continue to foster a positive workplace, but we also demonstrate to our clients and Canadians as a whole that we are worthy of their confidence.
+The Code of Conduct is intended to serve as a compass and points us in the right direction as we seek to incorporate high standards, values of integrity, respect, excellence and leadership into our everyday actions and decisions.
+By living our values and working in accordance with our code of conduct, not only do we continue to foster a positive workplace, but we also demonstrate to our clients and Canadians that we are worthy of their confidence.

-We look forward to implementing the Code of Conduct with you, as we deliver high-quality services and programs that meet the needs of federal organizations and ensure sound stewardship on behalf of all Canadians.
+We look forward to continue to work with you, guided by the Code of Conduct as we deliver high-quality services and programs that meet the needs of federal organizations and ensure sound stewardship on behalf of all Canadians.

 Please consult the Values and Ethics Code for the Public Sector available on the Treasury Board of Canada Secretariat website.
 The Public Servants Disclosure Protection Act has been in place since 2007 and is part of the Federal Accountability Act (FAA) implementation.
 Section 5 of the PSDPA requires the Treasury Board to establish a general code of conduct to apply to the entire public sector, including Crown corporations and separate agencies.